Ratchet28/landing-page/README.md

 Did the hmtl today, will have to see if i missed anything in there once I start css.
 Feel like i have a pretty good understanding of html at this point.

+Finished the project i think??
+Alot of the basics are starting to become alot easier which is great!
+Happy with my progress!